 Dawn Bryant is passionate — about health, fitness, leadership, purpose and hope.
-She's devoted her life to making good come from bad, and is determined to leave a positive mark on the world.
+She's devoted her life to making good come from bad, and is determined to leave a positive mark on the world by helping others leave their own positive marks on the world.
 She’s a businesswoman, an entrepreneur, a speaker, a health and fitness crusader, a food lover, and a believer in people.
 Two decades of business experience, combined with personal experiences from her own life, including her 140-pound weightloss landing her in People magazine, on Good Morning America, and in Women’s World magazine (among others) fuel her mission of living to inspire and help people discover untapped possibility, strength and greatness ALREADY living inside of them.

 Dawn has amassed a deep and diverse well of professional and personal experiences in 43 years.
 She has worked inside of giant corporations, advised senior executives in some of the biggest companies in the world, consulted for non-profits, launched a church and served as a pastor, helped people and organizations articulate and share their stories on local and national platforms, she’s managed crises and averted others, she’s started businesses, and she’s tended and cared for those businesses as they’ve grown and touched uncountable lives.
 She’s taken giant risks — both personally and professionally — because the opportunities were too incredible to ignore.
 She’s experienced infertility, death of close family, and horrific tragedy.
 And — in good and bad times — she’s met incredible human beings along the way who have kept her purpose-focused on living her legacy.
 Now.